Introduction

 Why Do We Feel Nervous?

-The examiner is not interested in perfect grammar—they want to see if you can communicate your ideas effectively.
+Most importantly, the examiner is not looking for perfect grammar.
+Instead, they want to see whether you can communicate your ideas clearly and effectively.

 “Well, let me think…”